Study on new blood test points to personalised depression treatment

 As a result, patients are often treated with a trial-and-error approach, trying one drug after another for months on end and often seeing no improvement in their symptoms.

-Marjorie Wallace, chief executive of the mental health charity SANE, said in a statement that being able to target those people with depression who don’t respond to medication would be "one of the most exciting steps forward in the treatment of mental illness for decades".

-"A simple blood test that could select this group...and offer them more tailored treatment, including more intensive talking therapies, could prevent months, even years, of frustration and suffering," she said, and lead to a future where medication matched to a patient's biochemistry becomes the norm.

-In their study, published on Tuesday in the International Journal of Neuropsychopharmacology, Cattaneo's team focused on two biomarkers that measure blood inflammation.
+In this study, published on Tuesday in the International Journal of Neuropsychopharmacology, Cattaneo's team focused on two biomarkers that measure blood inflammation.

 Previous studies have already linked raised levels of inflammation with a poor response to antidepressants.